-We’re thrilled to be working with RSPB again this year on some fun new projects.
+We’re thrilled to be working with RSPB again on some fun new projects.
 Over the next few months we’ll be bringing you more exciting ideas to help you get outside and enjoy nature, as we get involved with the RSPB Wild Challenge.

 Wild Challenge is all about helping wildlife and connecting with the natural world.
 Children can work towards awards by taking part in a whole host of fun family activities, and it’s a brilliant way to get kids – and grown-ups! – inspired to get outdoors and get wild.
 It’s free to register and take part; find out more here.